Dr. Sofya Dymchenko 🐭

 Hi, salut, привет!
-I am a last-year Ph.D. student at University Grenoble Alpes and INRIA (France), I work with Bruno Raffin in Datamove team.
-I am a member of Melissa project which develops a framework for efficient large-scale deep surrogate training on HPC systems.
+I recently defended my Ph.D. at the University Grenoble Alpes and INRIA (France), I worked with Bruno Raffin in the Datamove team.
+I was a member of the Melissa project, which develops a framework for efficient large-scale deep surrogate training on HPC systems.
+Currently, I am (passively) looking for a new job/position (it will become more active after the post-defence honeymoon).

 “How to make training of data-driven surrogates more data-efficient, i.e., obtaining accurate surrogate with fewer generated simulations?”

 The cost of generating training data from physical solvers is a major bottleneck in scientific deep learning, it especially limits the scaling of deep surrogate models application to complex real-world problems.
 Compared to classical deep learning, with solvers we have the power to create data, but with such power comes the question: “Which data to generate?”.
 Current standard practice is to create the data by uniformly sampling input parameters of a solver.
 Is it really the best way?
-It is my thesis’s goal to close this gap.
+It was my thesis’s goal to close this gap.
 I developed an active learning method that reduces the number of training data simulations required by choosing more informative input parameters based on surrogate training loss.
-For more details, see publications in the list below and/or the recording of my presentation at SC 2024 [youtube-link].
+For more details, see publications in the list below, the recording of my presentation at SC 2024 [youtube-link], and my PhD thesis is soon will be available on this page.

-After defending my thesis (February-March 2026), I plan to continue working in the field of AI for Science.
+I defended my thesis on the 21st of April 2026.
+I plan to continue working in the field of AI for Science.
 I want:

 - to work back-to-back in a team of passionate researchers and engineers,